surajp/sfdx-powershell-autocomplete/README.md

 ![](media/autocomplete.gif)

-### The script creates a 'command.sfdx' file in your home directory each time a powershell session is started.
+<sup><sub>The script creates a 'command.sfdx' file in your home directory each time a powershell session is started.
 This file contains all the sfdx commands.
 It is created in the background to avoid blocking the user.
-So, you might experience a slight delay in autocomplete to start working the very first time
+So, you might experience a slight delay in autocomplete to start working the very first time</sup></sub>